mercedes-benz/foss/README.md

 ## SecHub
 SecHub represents a mechanism to integrate diverse security products like static code analysis tools, web scanners and infrastructure scanners by just using one simple API/client.

+## Namespace Provisioner
+The Namespace Provisioner is a Kubernetes Operator that facilitates the management of multiple namespaces on kubernetes clusters.
+You can simply annotate a Kubernetes namespace and non-application specific resources like `ImagePullSecrets`, `NetworkPolicies`, `Roles` or `RoleBindings` are automatically deployed to prepare the namespace for application deployment and testing.

 # FAQ
 ## I have a question or a remark about ...